 - 1 small sweet red pepper, finely chopped

 - 1/2 teaspoon minced fresh thyme or 1/8 teaspoon dried thyme

 - 1/2 teaspoon pepper

 - 1 package (10 ounces) pot sticker or gyoza wrappers

 - 3/4 cup water, divided

 - Halve squash lengthwise; discard seeds.
-Place squash in a microwave-safe dish, cut side down; add 1/2-in. of water.
+Place squash in a microwave-safe dish, cut side down; add 1/2 in. of water.
 Microwave, covered, on high until soft, 15-20 minutes; cool slightly.
-Scoop out pulp and mash.
+Scoop out flesh and mash.

 - In a skillet, heat butter over medium heat; saute pepper and onion until tender, 4-6 minutes.
 Add to squash; stir in cheese, salt, thyme and pepper.

 - Place 1 tablespoon filling on each wrapper (keep remaining wrappers covered with a damp towel).
 Moisten edge of wrapper with water; fold over to enclose filling, while pleating the front side to form a pouch.
 Stand on a work surface to flatten bottom, curving ends slightly.

 - In a large nonstick skillet, heat 1 tablespoon oil over medium heat.
 Place a third of the pot stickers in pan; cook until bottoms are lightly browned, 1-2 minutes.
 Add 1/4 cup water (water may spatter); cook, covered, until filling is heated through, 3-4 minutes.
 Uncover; cook until bottoms are crisp and water is evaporated, 1-2 minutes.
 Repeat twice.